Quotes & Sayings

 A Parallel Narrative Track

-The essays that follow proceed along two interwoven paths: one conceptual (essays 27-32), articulating the structure of reality; the other narrative (essays 33-37) exploring these same dynamics through the ancient pattern of "descent and return."
+The essays that follow proceed along two interwoven paths: one conceptual (Essays 27–36), articulating the structure of reality; the other narrative (Essays 37–41), exploring these same dynamics through the ancient pattern of descent and return.
 Each clarifies the other.
-Neither are complete alone.
+Neither is complete alone.

-The Pattern of Descent - reveals that identity is never fixed, but always capable of transformation through disruption.
+Becoming I - The Pattern of Descent - Explores the illusion of stable continuity and reveals that identity is never fixed, but always vulnerable to interruption and transformation through relational becoming.

-Interruption and Becoming - Demonstrates that continuity alone is insufficient - that rupture and interruption are often necessary for transformation.
+Becoming II - Interruption and Becoming - Demonstrates that continuity alone is insufficient, and that rupture, destabilization, and interruption are often necessary conditions for transformation and renewed relational participation.

 IX.
 A Process Cosmology - What Kind of Universe Do We Live In?